 - Surgical Intervention: In many cases, surgical interventions are recommended to help resolve issues for urinary incontinence, pelvic prolapse, and anal incontinence.
 For more information about surgical options, please get in touch with our practice to learn more.

 At May-Grant OB/GYN, our team can help you manage your pelvic disorders through treatments available at our office.
-We have eight locations across the Lancaster and Lebanon counties, PA, with extended early morning, evening, and Saturday hours to help patients save time and money.
+We have seven locations across the Lancaster, PA, with extended early morning, evening, and Saturday hours to help patients save time and money.
 As the area’s number one OB/GYN practice, we can provide urogynecological treatments to help ease urinary, bowel, and reproductive problems in one place.
 Contact May-Grant OB/GYN today to schedule an appointment in person or online.